By Kendra Holliday | November 15, 2013

 I was reading an article on your website where you talked about what life was like for you when you lost your job and the whole legal issues with your marriage.
 I was going through the list of jobs you have done to pay your bills and one caught my attention: ‘sex work’.

 What were your thoughts about being a sex worker before you actually found yourself in the profession, and now that you’ve been through that what do you think of it?

 Was it an easy transition for you to make?

 I’m glad that you have a job now and can pay your bills and take care of other things but I was wondering if you could make more money being a sex worker, would you leave you current job?”

 Such a good question!

-Well, here’s the long and short of it: I have a full-time job that pays $15/hour.
-After taxes and benefits, that makes each paycheck about $900.
-My monthly expenses are about $2500.
+Well, here’s the long and short of it: I have a full-time day job.
+After taxes and benefits, each paycheck is about $1000.
+My monthly expenses are about $3000.